sbougerel/sbougerel/README.md

 ## Hi there 👋 It's Sylvain

-I’m a software engineer who's been at time an senior principal engineer, at times a senior manager and yet still feels like a junior 😅.
-I'm used to working on mission critical & high-availability systems, which I did at [Grab](https;//grab.com) and [Thales](https://thalesgroup.com).
-I grew to enjoy focusing on engineering efficiency topics; devops, continuous integration and delivery, infrastructure maintenance, site reliability engineering.
-I recently co-founded a new business with my partner: [Canterly](https://canterly.com/)!
+I’m currently the Co-founder and CTO of [Canterly](http://canterly.com).
+I am a software engineer who's been at times a principal engineer, at times a senior manager and yet still feels like a junior 😅.
+I'm used to working on high-availability systems, which I did at [Grab](https;//grab.com) and [Thales](https://thalesgroup.com).
+I grew to enjoy focusing on engineering efficiency topics; devops, CI/CD, SRE.

 I usually spend my free time working on the tools I love and use daily or on some projects of the moment, that I usually share here or on Gitlab 🤫.
-I’m a long time Linux 🐧 and Emacs user, normally running Arch but increasingly getting into Nix.
+I’m a long time Linux 🐧 and Emacs enthousiast, normally running Arch but increasingly getting into Nix.
 I’ve been working on improving my note-taking workflows with `org-mode`, `org-roam` and [logseq](https://logseq.com).
 I recently got into Typescript and frontend development with React and NextJS for my new venture; and I'm loving it!

 I used to maintain a C++ library called [Spatial](https://github.com/sbougerel/spatial) which was production-grade and used for research.
-I'm hoping to eventually get the time to revive it and modernize it.
+I'm hoping to eventually get the time to revive it and modernize it, may be even port it to Rust.

 You can reach out to me on 📫 [LinkedIn](https://www.linkedin.com/in/sylvain-bougerel/).